Franz-Josef Overbeck: Biography

-In March 2018 he was elected the bishop delegate of the German Bishops Conference to the Commission of the Bishops’ Conferences of the European Union (COMECE).
+In March 2018 he was elected the bishop delegate of the German Bishops Conference to the Commission of the Bishops' Conferences of the European Union (COMECE).
 He was elected one of COMECE's vice president's later that year.

+In September 2023, Overbeck acknowledged mistakes in handling the sexual allegations against Cardinal Franz Hengsbach, who led the diocese for three decades, finally stepping down in 1991 at the age of 80.
+Overbeck had unveiled a statue of Hensbach in 2011 despite being aware of the claims made against him.

 Positions

 In January 2019, Overbeck said there should be reforms in Roman Catholic sexual ethics and that same-sex marriages should be accepted and not be described as immoral.
 In October 2019, Overbeck said that many Catholics do not understand why women cannot be Roman Catholic deacons or priests and that the ordination of women in the Catholic Church should be allowed.
 In December 2019, Overbeck said there should be exceptions from clerical celibacy in the Catholic Church.
 In December 2022, Overbeck said homosexual parents can be good parents.